 This could be a check-out day for those on a six night package, check-out is 11am.

 Sunday Check out is at 11am.
 You can enjoy the pool, sauna, hot tub, mountain bikes, or your ranger until it is time for you to depart on your next adventure.
 Happy trails!

-CHILDREN’S PROGRAM The children’s program is offered from mid-June through the end of August.
+CHILDREN’S PROGRAM The children’s program is offered from June 21 to August 22, 2020.
+Peak season only.
 The program goes for about 2 to 4 hours daily and is best suited for children 2 years of age and older.
 Children under the age of 2 will be the full responsibility of their parents.
-Children under 2 are free of charge when sharing a room
+Children under 2 are free of charge when sharing a room with other family members.

 Activities include kids rides (ages 6 and up), arts & crafts (dream catchers, horseshoes and river rocks painting, face painting…), horse painting, wagon rides, on foot roping lessons, swimming, survival skills, fishing, canoeing, hiking, archery, hatchet throwing, lawn games, kid’s club house, and target shooting.
-Babysitting may be available with advanced notice for an additional fee.
+Babysitting may be available with advanced notice for an additional fee, babysitters are not licensed.

 We don’t have professional full time babysitting available on the ranch.
 Babysitting fees are $20/hour for the first child and $10 per additional child/hour.
 Babysitting is not available everyday all day, and must be per-arranged.